 Under the "Admin account" section, you'll want to consider what you want your username to be.
 This is how you'll be logging into WordPress.
 You can leave it as "admin", but I would strongly recommend you make it something like your first name.
-I just put "melanie" in that box.
-That way, when I publish a new post, it lists the author as melanie.
+I just put my first in that box.
+That way, when I publish a new post, it lists my first name as the author.
 It just seems friendlier than "posted by Admin."

 You'll want a pretty strong password.
 Definitely not the default, "pass", you're just asking to be hacked at that point.

 For the admin email, use your email address.

 Choose a language you want your admin panel to be in.
 (Probably English, right?)